vikasrs4u/Chat-On/README.md

 1) Easy sign-up process powered by Firebase Authentication.

+2) User can upload the photo during signup, which will be refelcted in the chat.

+3) User can change the profile photo in later point of time.

-2) The app lets you Login with your email and password.
+4) The app lets you Login with your email and password.

-3) All the logged in user gets the message in real-time.
+5) All the logged in user gets the message in real-time.

+6) When user sends a message every person in the group is sent a Push Notification.

+7) Apple Push notifications are powered by Firebase Cloud Functions.

+8) Even when a new member is added to the group all the other members recieve push notification regarding the same.

+9) Rich customized notification with image of sender is shown.

-4) Clean and beautiful UI screens.
+10) Clean and beautiful UI screens.

-5) The app works in both portrait and landscape mode.
+11) The app works in both portrait and landscape mode.

-6) App work across all iPhones starting from iPhone SE to iPhone X and in all orientations.
+12) App work across all iPhones starting from iPhone SE to iPhone XS Max and in all orientations.

 ## License